acado/acado/doc/wiki/features.md

 Another highlight of ACADO Toolkit are its model based feedback control algorithms.
 The corresponding problems can be divided into two kinds of online dynamic optimization problems: the Model Predictive %Control (MPC) problem of finding (approximately) optimal control actions to be fed back to the controlled process \[3\], and the Moving Horizon Estimation (MHE) problem of estimating the current process states using measurements of its outputs.

-## Code Generation for Fast NMPC {#md_feat_codegen}
+## Code Generation for Fast NMPC and MHE {#md_feat_codegen}

-The ACADO Code Generation tool can automatically generate Gauss-Newton real-time iteration algorithms for fast nonlinear MPC applications \[4\].
-Based on the symbolic syntax of the ACADO Toolkit, it allows the user to export highly efficient and self-contained C code that is tailored to each respective MPC problem formulation.
+The ACADO Code Generation tool can automatically generate Gauss-Newton real-time iteration algorithms for fast nonlinear MPC  and MHE applications \[4, 5\].
+Based on the symbolic syntax of the ACADO Toolkit, it allows the user to export highly efficient and self-contained C code that is tailored to each respective MPC or MHE problem formulations.
 Computational speed is increased by hard-coding all problem dimensions, avoiding dynamic memory allocations, loop unrolling, symbolic simplifications and the use of a fixed-step integrator.
 This can lead to significant speed-ups compared to generic implementations.

+The first experimental validation of the Code Generation Tool on an overhead crane is described in \[6\].

+Comparison between condensing based NMPC solver that employs qpOASES QP solver and an NMPC solver based on structure exploiting QP solver FORCES can be found in \[7\].

 # References #